jschless/armymarkdown/README.md

 - [x] Add user database so organizational information will auto-fill (could use cookies or account login, maybe save previous documents...)
 - [x] Add SSL support
 - [x] Allow form-based submission alternatives.
-- [ ] Optimize latex compilation so it doesn't take so dang long
+- [x] Optimize latex compilation so it doesn't take so dang long, (worked around using tikz for header/signature and now you only have to run lualatex once)
 - [ ] Add examples of common memos
-- [ ] Upload list of files (if you have a bunch of command memos to generate, for example) and receive list of PDFs.

 ### Stack / How to Run
 This web app is fully containerized.
 I use ```docker-compose``` to run three containers: